 Cost and where it can be obtained

 Cartwright Fitness is the official suppliers of Chester Step Test equipment, software and resources: Items can be purchased separately or the full CST kit from £156 (inc. Tax).
 Bespoke software is now also available for UK firefighter assessments.
-A CST 5th Edition is due for release in January 2018.

 American College of Sports Medicine (2008) ACSM’s Guidelines for Exercise Testing and Prescription 7th Baltimore, Williams & Wilkins.